ocaml-sf/learn-ocaml-corpus/exercises/counting_trees/descr.md

 The **weight** of a tree is the total number of its binary nodes.

-The **height** of a tree is the maximum number of binary nodes that appear along a branch.
+The **height** of a tree is the maximum number of binary nodes that appear along a branch (that is, a path from the root to a leaf).

 **Question 1.** Define a function `weight` of type `tree -> int` which computes the weight of a tree.